madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 }
 ```

-Now back in controller.
+Now back in the controller.
 We simply call `Node.create` and pass params from `req.body`.
 Then we'll use **Promise** to handle some errors:

 ```ts
 // lib/controllers/nodes.controller.ts